 Zeynel was son proud of the name that was given to his instrument so he decided to change his family name to Cümbüş as well.

 At the 40’s & 50’s the Cumbus oud and Cumbus saz are becoming very successful instrument, that accompany almost every star in the night club scene in Turkey.
-Zeynel was on the path to a greater success that he could ever imagine.
+Zeynel was on the path to greater success than he could ever imagine.
 One year later, the invention got the final approval from the conductor of the official president’s orchestra, saying: “The cumbus can produce both western and eastern kind of sound.
-It can sound like mandolin, guitar, banjo or oud.
+It can sound like mandolin, guitar, banjo, or oud.
 All that, just by changing a neck”.

-Far from Turkey’s classical music halls, the Cumbus has become popular from completely other reasons.
+Far from Turkey’s classical music halls, the Cumbus has become popular for completely other reasons.
 Gipsy musicians didn’t have an instrument that could cut through the loud sounds of the trumpet or the clarinet.
 For them, the Jumbush was perfect.

 Cumbus in today’s music

 In contemporary pieces, the cumbus is used by the famous Armenian oud player ‘Ara dinkjian’.
-“The first time that I met the Cumbus was when a family member passed away, leaving few instruments for sales, among them the Cumbus.
+“The first time that I met the Cumbus was when a family member passed away, leaving a few instruments for sales, among them the Cumbus.
 So I bought it, and so was made my first connection to this instrument.
 Actually, I didn’t really know what the hell was this instrument…”, Says Ara when he is asked about it.

 The Cumbus empire is producing over 3000 instruments a year.
-The instruments are still handmade and are sold rather cheap to allow every person buy one, as to Zeynel vision.
-The instruments are exported to around the world, the fulfil the hunger of 1000’s of musicians passionated with the specials sounds it can produce.
+The instruments are still handmade and are sold rather cheap to allow every person to buy one, as to Zeynel vision.
+The instruments are exported to around the world, the fulfill the hunger of 1000’s of musicians passionated with the specials sounds it can produce.
 While others are buying it to play traditional Ottoman music.
 For Zeynel, the cumbus is the soul of the family.
 The name not only gave them their own family name and proud, but also Joy (Cümbüş) to countless musicians and their audience.